-I wanted to take a few moments to outline the approach NAS Trading takes to evaluating trading ideas, particularly as it relates to creating studies and conducting historical backtests (simulating trade results using historical data).
+I wanted to take a few moments to outline how I evaluating trading ideas, particularly as it relates to creating studies and conducting historical backtests (simulating trade results using historical data).
 This article is going to be a little different.
 If you are primarily interested in reading about specific investment/trading ideas, you can skip this one.

-The simplest way to describe the NAS Trading approach to evaluating trading ideas is with a bullet-point style list.
+The simplest way to describe my approach to evaluating trading ideas is with a bullet-point style list.
 At the end I will add some additional comments.
 In no particular order:

 - Evaluate independent ideas independently before seeking to combining multiple factors into one test